intel/neural-compressor/rfcs/olive_rfc.md

 3. Add INC distillation into Olive

+4. Add INC accuracy diagnostic and debugging into Olive

+5. Add INC visualization into Olive

 Please note this proposal is for high level direction alignment. welcome any comments or feedbacks on that.